peterzernia/wanderlist/README.md

 # Wanderlist

-Wanderlist is a full-featured, single page web application built on the Django framework with a Reactjs frontend.
+Wanderlist is a full-featured, single-page web application built on the Django framework with a Reactjs frontend.
 The Django server is hosting the React javascript pages while also hosting the REST API.
 React handles the client side interaction with the REST API through axios requests.
 The entire project is